 - Operators will fail to retain subscribers if the moment they step out of their home networks their service no longer works.

 - Operators will lose revenue if they’re unable to successfully charge prepaid subscribers dynamically credit checked over legacy protocols.

 - Operators will lose subscribers unless they can seamlessly rollout new services that work as they roam outside of their home network.

-Technically the problem is simply that you have to bridge 2G/3G networks built on legacy SS7 technology with leading edge 4G LTE networks built on Diameter.
+2G/3G networks are built upon legacy SS7 protocol technology, whereas 4G LTE networks are developed around the Diameter protocol.
 What is required is a bridge between these technologies, one that will seamlessly allow the sharing of policy, charging and authentication information.